 The Bestgaurder features full HD digital resolution via a 1.5″ TFT screen, making it usable in both the daytime and nighttime.
 You can also record HD images and video with the Bestgaurder whereas the Firefield is just for observation with no recording options available.

-- Long viewing distance: built in 850Nm Infrared illuminator for up to 1150 ft./350M viewing distance in full darkness; day or night use; date/time can be stamped on photo or video
+- 2).
+LONG VIEWING DISTANCE: Built in 850NM Infrared Illuminator for up to 1150 ft/350m viewing distance in full darkness; Day or night use(with IR off for daytime color); Date/time can be stamped on photo or video.

-- User Friendly interface: built-in 1.5" TFT screen with setting Menu in seven language; 4 adjustable IR level, Make you to see clearly in the tiny ambient light; 1-5x digital zoom
+- 3).
+USER FRIENDLY INTERFACE: Built-in 1.5" TFT screen with setting menu in seven languages, easy to use; 4 adjustable IR level, make you to see clearly in the tiny ambient light or in the complete darkness; 1-5X digital zoom, allows the user to zoom in on an object or zoom out to a wider view.

-- Multiple function: can be Used as a live Infrared surveillance camera; can be powered by an external battery/power bank(not included), no worry the power for the long time monitoring
+- 4).
+MULTIPLE FUNCTION: Can be used as a live Infrared surveillance camera connecting TV with TV cable or connecting Computer with USB cable; Can be powered by an external battery/power bank(not included), no worry the power for the long time monitoring.

 Finally, in terms of tactical applications the Bestgaurder wins hands down for it’s lightweight design, compact form and complete enclosure in a very grippy rubber shell.
 This matte black shell makes the device itself ultra discreet, but also means the unit is IPX4 rated water-resistant.